How to Overcome Social Awkwardness in the Workplace

 So, brush up on the basic principles of conversations and relating to people.
 You can start with my article The Complete Guide to Social Aptitude for Awkward People which is my in-depth behavioral and conversational guide for chronically socially awkward people like I once was.

-It’s important that you can read basics social cues, like when people are enjoying talking with you, when they are too busy to talk at the moment, or when they are uncomfortable talking to you.
+It’s important to learn how to read the little cues that we encounter everyday, like when people are enjoying your conversation, when they are too busy to talk at the moment, or when they don’t want to continue the conversation.

 If you need some help deciphering those cues, check out my article 5 Major Signs That You Are Socially Awkward which outlines 5 common behaviors that people do in response to socially unaware behavior.